 Adding existing files to Glue

-Next we will add these four ship files to Glue.
+Next we will add these four ship files to the Player entity.
 To do this:

-- You should now see the files as part of your MainShip Entity
+You should now see the files as part of your Player Entity.

 Where are my files located?
-If you saved the .png files in the same folder as the .contentproj file (which will probably be called RockBlasterContent) then Glue will reference the .png files from their current location.
-If you saved the files outside of this folder, then Glue will copy them into a folder specific to the MainShip Entity.
+If you saved the .png files in the project’s Content folder, then Glue will reference the .png files from their current location.
+If you saved the files outside of this folder, then Glue will copy them into a folder specific to the Player Entity.